Designed by Ryder Architecture, the new restaurant is part of a five year estate strategy to regenerate buildings within the world famous gardens.

-Team assembled for project to build Europe’s biggest observation wheel in Newcastle
+The team has been assembled for project to build Europe’s biggest observation wheel in Newcastle.

 The company behind a project to build Europe’s tallest observation wheel in Newcastle has appointed an advisory team to bring the scheme to fruition.